-- 3.4.1 The Council recognises that future changes to the business rates mechanism and the wider Local Government funding formula will reinforce the need to seek new, innovative ways of generating income or reducing costs to support service delivery. - 3.4.2 The Council takes a commercial, business-like approach to how it delivers services, monitors expenditure, and considers charging for services.
+- 3.4.1 The Council recognises that future changes to business rates retention and the wider Local Government funding formula will reinforce the need to seek new, innovative ways of generating income or reducing costs to support service delivery. - 3.4.2 The Council takes a commercial, business-like approach to how it delivers services, monitors expenditure, and considers charging for services.
 This is balanced alongside the need to place our customers at the heart of everything we do and providing support for the most vulnerable in our community.
-The

-Council has approved a Commercial Strategy which will provide focus and structure to the work that is already underway in the Council.
+The Council's Commercial Strategy provides focus and structure to the work that is already underway in the Council.